Work Integrated Learning Placements and Internships at UWA

 Make sure you access:

-• VMock – Online résumé-checking tool providing feedback on the structure of your résumé.
+Online resume-checking tool providing feedback on the structure of your resume.
 This tool is crucial for students considering companies who vet applications using algorithms.
-Your aim is to achieve a score of 75% or above before submitting to organisations.
-Most students will start on 25–30%, meaning there are huge improvements to be made.
-Once you have uploaded your résumé to VMock, use the feedback provided to improve your score.
-Note: free résumé feedback is limited to a max of 10 uploads per year, therefore make all improvements suggested before resubmitting each time.
-Our Careers team runs workshops on the use of VMock, so make sure you attend one.
+Once you have uploaded you resume to CV360, use the feedback provided to improve your resume.
+Our Careers team runs workshops on how to create and tailor your resume specific to a job, so make sure you attend one.

 • Resources for students with a disability or medical condition